Can Americans Travel to Cuba? 2024 Complete Guide

 In short, yes, it is possible for Americans to visit Cuba.
 However, the country still remains off limits for tourist activities.
 This means U.S citizens currently cannot visit Cuba when the sole purpose of their trip is to sightsee, go to the beach, and explore.

-In 2024, Americans that wish to travel to Cuba must fall into one of the 12 approved categories of travel, determined by the Department of Treasury’s Office of Foreign Assets Control (OFAC)
+In 2024, U.S. citizens that wish to travel to Cuba must fall into one of the 12 approved categories of travel, determined by the Department of Treasury’s Office of Foreign Assets Control (OFAC)

 Visiting Cuba is not as straightforward for Americans as it is for citizens of other nations, like Canada or the United Kingdom.
 U.S citizens can apply for a general license under one of the authorized categories, which can take anywhere from four to six months to process, according to regulation experts.